 Working longer than usual hours, additional travel, additional interaction with members of the public, heightened tension, and for some, a potential threat to future employment are all features of the election period that could lead to a greater risk of fatigue and fatigue‑related incidents.

-The fatigue management policy is currently under review.
-Information on fatigue management is available from:
+While the fatigue management policy is currently under review, information on fatigue management is available from:

 Risks affecting volunteers and other unpaid workers